tsgates/arch-wiki-markdown/wiki/Wine.md

 > Using Wine as an interpreter for Win16/Win32 binaries

-It is also possible to tell the kernel to use wine as an interpreter for all Win16/Win32 binaries.
-The process for setting this up depends on whether you boot using systemd or initscripts.
+It is also possible to tell the kernel to use wine as an interpreter for all Win16/Win32 binaries:

-Systemd

-Tell the kernel how to interpret Win16 and Win32 binaries:

     echo ':DOSWin:M::MZ::/usr/bin/wine:' > /proc/sys/fs/binfmt_misc/register

-To make the setting permanent, create a configuration file in /etc/tmpfiles.d with the following contents:
+To make the setting permanent, create a /etc/binfmt.d/wine.conf file with the following content:

-    /etc/tmpfiles.d/enable-doswin-exe.conf

-    w /proc/sys/fs/binfmt_misc/register - - - - :DOSWin:M::MZ::/usr/bin/wine:

-Note that, in contrast to initscripts, systemd will automatically mount /proc/sys/fs/binfmt_misc on use by default.
-Thus adding the tmpfiles rule should be sufficient for most users.

-For more info on tmpfiles, see Systemd#Temporary_files.

-Initscripts

-First mount the binfmt_misc filesystem:

-    # mount -t binfmt_misc none /proc/sys/fs/binfmt_misc

-Or you can add this line to your /etc/fstab:

-    none /proc/sys/fs/binfmt_misc binfmt_misc defaults 0 0

-Then, tell the kernel how to interpret Win16 and Win32 binaries:

-    echo ':DOSWin:M::MZ::/usr/bin/wine:' > /proc/sys/fs/binfmt_misc/register

-You can add this line to /etc/rc.local to make this setting permanent.
-In this case you may want to ignore stderr to avoid error messages when changing runlevels:

-    { echo ':DOSWin:M::MZ::/usr/bin/wine:' > /proc/sys/fs/binfmt_misc/register; } 2>/dev/null

-Test the Setup
+    # Start WINE on Windows executables
+    :DOSWin:M::MZ::/usr/bin/wine:

+systemd automatically mounts the /proc/sys/fs/binfmt_misc filesystem using proc-sys-fs-binfmt_misc.mount (and automount) and runs the systemd-binfmt.service to load your settings.

-Now try to run a Windows program:
+Try it out by running a Windows program:

-    chmod 755 exefile.exe
+    chmod +x exefile.exe
     ./exefile.exe

 If all went well, exefile.exe should run.